apache/nuttx/configs/sama5d3x-ek/README.txt

     STATUS:
       2013-9-6:  I have not confirmed this, but it appears that the AT25 does not retain its formatting across power cycles.
-I need to study this more.
+I think that the contents of the AT25 are destroyed (i.e., reformatted for different use) by Linux when it runs out of NAND.
-      2013-9-6:  The mass storage class is not yet working.
+      2013-9-11:  OHCI does not work with EHCI.
+At present, EHCI receives the full- or low-speed devices and correctly hands them off to OHCI.
+But, for some unknown reason, the connection is lost and the port reverts to EHCI which returns the port to OHCI.
+This sequence of connection events occurs indefinitiely.
+OHCI does work without EHCI enabled, however.

   hello:
     This configuration directory, performs the (almost) simplest of all